apiato/documentation/docs/miscellaneous/postman.md

 #### Configure Apiato

 It's important that you run the following shell commands to migrate and seed your database.
 The next command configures a Laravel Passport client.
-Finally you need to run the last command to grant the Admin user with full permission to access all routes.
+Finally, you need to run the last command to grant the Admin user with full permission to access all routes.

 ```bash